Connect with us

 In the Rankin County School District, emphasis on phonics has led to improvements.
 All K-3 teachers in the RCSD are trained in Phonics First.

-“We found that our students’ ability to write and think had been hindered,” said Melissa McCray, director of elementary curriculum, instruction and professional for the district.
+“We found that our students’ ability to write and think had been hindered,” said Melissa McCray, director of elementary curriculum, instruction and professional development for the district.
 “We had to go back and clean up all of those foundational pieces.
 We’ve done that, and we’ve seen really good gains in our lower grade students, as well as in our upper grades.”

 Pelahatchie second-graders use hands-on computer programs to enhance their learning, Friday, Aug.
 9, 2024.
 The school is an example as to why the Rankin County School District is one of the state’s high-performing districts.
 Credit: Vickie D. King/Mississippi Today